Features

 Final average compensation (FAC)

-The average of participant’s highest consecutive three years of earnings.
-We review participant’s entire work history and pull the highest consecutive 36 months of wages, even if they are not the most current ones.
+The average of the employee’s highest consecutive three years of earnings.
+We review the employee’s entire work history and pull the highest consecutive 36 months of wages, even if they are not the most current ones.

 Service credit